Role-based access control

 Tip

-It is recommended to grant permissions at the schema level for broader access control.
+Grant permissions at the schema level to simplify broader access control.

 GRANT SELECT ON SCHEMA::<schema_name> TO <role_name>;